Show Schedule | Testimonials | bestingems@gmail.comEmail | Phone614-742-7466| Login| Signup

 (neutrons or electrons) to change a gemstone’s color.
 The color centers aren’t always permanent.
 In some cases,

-heat or light can destroy them and remove the color.
+heat or light can destroy and remove the color.
 Irradiated blue topaz made a big impact on the market in the 1980s.

 from the ground and some from the lab.
-The imitations are called simulated and are used in their place.
+The imitations are called "simulated" and are used in their place.

 structure, and properties as their natural counterpart.

-SC: Special care:- Avoid chemicals, heat, and light, and don’t use ultrasonic cleaner or steamer.
+SC: Special care:- Avoid chemicals, heat, and light, and use ultrasonic cleaner or steamer.
 Clean with warm

 soapy water and a soft brush or cloth.